daattali/beautiful-jekyll/_posts/2023-04-15-data-scientist-joining-ci-cd-party.md

 ![branches-5](/assets/data/2023-04-15-ci-pic-5.png){: .mx-auto.d-block :}

-The the full version of the code can be found [here](https://github.com/Zhenev/better-python-with-ci-cd/blob/main/.github/workflows/test-on-pr.yml).
+The full version of the code can be found [here](https://github.com/Zhenev/better-python-with-ci-cd/blob/main/.github/workflows/test-on-pr.yml).

 The provided YAML code represents a GitHub Actions workflow that automates testing operations for a project named "fizz_buzz" within the "better-python-with-ci-cd" repository.
 The workflow is triggered on push events to the "main" branch and pull requests being opened or synchronized for the "main" branch.

-The workflow consists of a single job named "test-fizz_buzz" that runs on an "ubuntu-latest" environment.
-It includes a matrix strategy that specifies the Python version (3.10.5) to be used for testing.
+The workflow consists of a single job named `test-fizz_buzz` that runs on an `ubuntu-latest` environment.
+It includes a matrix strategy that specifies the Python version `3.10.5` to be used for testing.

 The steps within the job are as follows: